janluctavares/SMaRT/README.md

 1. Clone the repository to your local machine.
 2. Create and activate a new virtual environment by running the following commands:

+> cd wallet-data-visualization
 >
-> python -m venv venv
+> pipenv install
 >
-> source venv/bin/activate      # For Unix/Linux/MacOS
+> pipenv shell
 >
-> venv\Scripts\activate.bat    # For Windows
->

-2. Launch the application by running ''streamlit run wariskmin.py'' in your terminal.
+3. Launch the application by running ''streamlit run wariskmin.py'' in your terminal.

 # License